USCbiostats/software-dev/templates/r-package.md

 * [ ] Bump version (in DESCRIPTION and NEWS) which triggers the submission
 * [ ] Receive emails about successfully building your package without errors or warnings.
-* [ ] a technical review provided by a Bioconductor team member
+* [ ] A technical review provided by a Bioconductor team member
 * [ ] Approve email